fin-ger/gts-port-cfg/README.md

 > The `image`, `free_ports` and `flavor` properties are optional and have to be set to the given values from gts, when they are not set a default value will be chosen instead.

+### Known issues

+ - IP addresses are not respected by the GTS DSL

 ### Script

 Use this configuration file to generate a shell script which sets up a `10.42.42.0/24` network for these nodes.